Plastiche/seattle-java-401d3/02-arrays-loops-imports-arraylists/README.md

 - the constructor is weird
 - still have to declare the type of elements inside
 - still only one data type

+## Testing

+- TDD = Test Driven Development.
+Write your tests first, then implement.
+- Tests the input and output of your function
+- To test System.out, return String, String[], or ArrayList<String> from the function and test _that_.
+- Think of all the ways you could break it, write tests for those things!